 Sometimes the credit you give has a lifespan -- that is, you only want to vouch for the achievement for a certain period of time.
-After that, perhaps the recipient needs to demonstrate their worthiness for the credit again.
-A good example of credits that might expire include: Credits representing professional credentials that are re-issued every two years after continuing education classes or exams are completed, or Credits representing awards given out annually declaring recipients reigning champions for the current year.
+After that, perhaps the recipient needs to demonstrate their worthiness for the credential again.
+A good example of credentials that might expire include: Professional credentials that are re-issued every two years after continuing education classes or exams are completed, or credentials representing awards given out annually declaring recipients reigning champions for the current year.

-The actual expiration date for a Credit is automatically set based at the time the Credit is issued to someone, and is based on the current date and time when the Credit is issued.
-The expiration date will then show up when anyone looks at a recipients earned Credit, letting them know if the Credit is still valid and active.
+The actual expiration date for a credential is automatically set based at the time the credential is issued to someone, and is based on the current date and time when the credential is issued.
+The expiration date will then show up when anyone looks at a recipients earned credentials, letting them know if the credential is still valid and active.